SEND Information Report

-Welcome to our SEN information report which is part of the West Sussex Local Offer for learners with Special Educational Needs (SEN).
+Welcome to our SEND information report which is part of the West Sussex Local Offer for learners with Special Educational Needs and Disabilities (SEND).
 As part of the Children and Families Act 2014, all schools have a legal duty to make available their local SEND Offer to families which details how they can support children and young people with a special educational need and/or disability (SEND).
 It is a requirement that this is published and reviewed annually.
-The required information is set out in the SEN Regulations.
+The required information is set out in the SEND Regulations.

 At Milton Mount Primary School we are committed to working together with all members of our school community.
 This local offer has been produced with pupils, parents/carers, governors and members of staff.
 We would welcome your feedback and future involvement in the review of our offer, so please do contact us.

-Our policy for identifying children with SEN and assessing their needs
+Our policy for identifying children with SEND and assessing their needs

-The SENCO meets regularly with teachers to discuss Special Educational Needs.
+The SENDCo meets regularly with teachers to discuss Special Educational Needs.

 Class teachers are the first point of contact for parents/carers who may wish to express a concern about some aspect of their child's progress or learning.
 The class teacher must have knowledge of every child's skills and abilities, and find ways of providing appropriate access to the curriculum for each child.
 The class teacher is the person with key responsibility for devising and delivering support within the classroom which is matched to the child's needs.

-In collaboration with class teachers, and other professionals where appropriate, and in consultation with parents/carers, the SENCO decides if a pupil who is causing concern needs to be placed on the SEN register.
+In collaboration with class teachers, and other professionals where appropriate, and in consultation with parents/carers, the SENDCo decides if a pupil who is causing concern needs to be placed on the SEND register.
 Each child is registered under his/her main presenting or predominant need.

 In addition to tracking individual pupil progress over time we look at progress in other areas, for instance communication and interaction or emotional and social skills.

-The SEN Co-ordinators (SENCO) are Samantha Saunders and Nikki Hyde, who are also responsible for SEND across the school.
+The SEND Co-ordinators (SENDCo) are Samantha Saunders and Claire Coverton, who are also responsible for SEND across the school.

-Arrangements for consulting parents of children with SEN and involving them in their child's education
+Arrangements for consulting parents of children with SEND and involving them in their child's education

 The school works in close partnership with parents/carers.
 We do so by: